Fact vs. Truth vs. Story

 People like to think there is an absolute truth in any given situation.
 This is the issue of holding truth only as a fact.
-People do think if you dig deeply enough there exists a gold nugget of fact in any truth.
-Often times the more you dig into a truth, the more mud you uncover.
-This is because all too often the facts being held are actually stories also.
+People do think if you dig deeply enough, there exists a gold nugget of fact in any truth.
+Often the more you dig into a truth, the more mud you uncover.
+This is because all too often the facts being held are stories also.

 One of the basic Taoist principles we teach in Awakening Dragon is this:

 A human being is an animal that extends its instincts with stories.

 Stories are a baseline for a person and how they connect to the world.
 Our (inner) truth is rooted in the stories we hold and share.
 This is the reason humans mix story and fact together to create (inner) truth.

 Now you might have noticed I have been writing truth vs. (inner) truth.
 You might be wondering what (inner) truth means.
 Be patient, we will explain later in the article.